darius/regexercise/README.md

     >>> ten_bits = sequence(10 * [bit])

-`ten_bits`, a regex with 20 literals, would expand out to a list of 1024 strings; make it 30 bits and you'd get over a billion.
+`ten_bits`, a regex with 20 literals, would expand out to a list of 1024 strings; and growing from 10 to 30 would expand the strings to over a billion.
 (Also, we're soon going to add in a repetition operator that'd make the set of matching strings infinite.)
 So now you want to work with a more tailored representation.

 Put your code in [finite.py](finite.py) so [tests.py](tests.py) knows where to find it.